-The most common type of heart defect is a ventricular septal defect (VSD) - a condition which affects 42 of every 10,000 newborn babies.
+The most common type of heart defect is a ventricular septal defect (VSD).
 Many VSDs are small and close on their own, however in some cases there are further complications, such as in this case, where surgical intervention is often required.

-A baby boy presented with a combination of heart defects including a large complex inlet VSD, an aortic arch hypoplasia caused by an undeveloped aorta, a coarctation caused by a narrowing of the aorta, and a small left ventricular outflow tract (LVOT) obstruction of the aortic annulus.
+A male infant presented with a combination of heart defects encompassing a sizable and intricate inlet VSD, an aortic arch hypoplasia stemming from an underdeveloped aorta, a coarctation caused by a narrowing of the aorta, and a minor obstruction in the left ventricular outflow tract (LVOT) at the aortic annulus.

 Benefits of the 3D Model

 The model played a vital role in facilitating the team's assessment of different repair options, providing a clear basis for choosing one approach over another.
 This unified view of the patient's heart proved invaluable to every team member, offering comprehensive insight before entering the operating room.

 Yet, the advantages of the model extended further.
 Recognizing the understandable concerns of the child's family regarding the upcoming surgery, the doctors were empowered to provide complete information and education about his condition.
 This not only highlighted the critical nature of their actions but also reassured the family that the chosen path was not only the safest but also the most optimal for the child's recovery.